Attitude Accelerates Performance

-Given that positive attitude has beneficial impact on individual and team performance, what can leaders do to strengthen it?
-There are at least four individual practices that enable leaders to deepen awareness, address unconscious perceptions, restore and recharge – which together have huge pay off in attitude:
+Given that a positive attitude has a beneficial impact on individual and team performance, what can leaders do to strengthen it?
+There are at least four individual practices that enable leaders to deepen awareness, address unconscious perceptions, restore and recharge – which together have a huge pay off in attitude:

 As we approach the remaining part of the 2018 with its opportunities, support your attitude with practice.